-1. They might be watching netflix under the mask.
+1. Easter bunnies might be watching Netflix under the mask.

 2. They can’t walk on wet grass.

 Bunnies that appear at private functions, like backyard parties or egg hunts, have to maintain the illusion of being a character and not a human in a furry costume.
-According to Albert Joseph, the owner of Albert Joseph Entertainment in San Francisco and a 30-year veteran of Easter engagements, one of the cardinal rules is never to set foot on wet grass.
+According to Albert Joseph, the owner of Albert Joseph Entertainment in San Francisco and a 30-plus-year veteran of Easter engagements, one of the cardinal rules is never to set foot on wet grass.
 Why?
-“They wear regular shoes under their giant bunny feet,” he says.
+“They wear regular shoes under their giant bunny feet,” he told us in 2017.
 “If they step on wet grass and then walk on cement, they’ll make a human foot print, not a bunny print.”

 3. There’s a reason they might not pick up your kid.

-Bunnies might be amenable to posing for a photo with your child on their lap, but they’re probably not going to grab the little tyke and sweep them off their feet.
+Easter bunnies might be amenable to posing for a photo with your child on their lap, but they’re probably not going to grab the little tyke and sweep them off their feet.
 According to Steve Rothenberg, a veteran performer and owner of Talk of the Town Entertainment in Rockville, Maryland, deadlifting a kid is against the rules.
-“The last thing you want is to lift them up and have them knock off your head,” he says.
+“The last thing you want is to lift them up and have them knock off your head,” he said in 2017.

 4. Giant carrots will invite inappropriate behavior.

-Joseph’s warren of party bunnies usually come equipped with a 3-foot-long giant carrot as a prop.
+Joseph’s party bunnies usually come equipped with a 3-foot-long giant carrot as a prop.
 While children are amused by the oversized vegetable, the adults at the parties usually can’t help making observations.
-“Practically every visit, there’s always someone saying, ‘My, what a big carrot you have,’” he says.
+“Practically every visit, there’s always someone saying, ‘My, what a big carrot you have,’” he said.